s4njk4n/XDCLibrary/README.md

 # XDC Library

-Welcome to the **XDC Library**, a curated collection of articles and resources focused on the XDC Network.
+Welcome to the **XDC Library**, a curated collection of my articles and resources focused on the XDC Network.
 This repository provides organized, accessible insights to help developers, node operators, and enthusiasts deepen their understanding of XDC technology, node management, and related tools.
 Explore the topics below to find practical guides, tutorials, and tools for working with the XDC Network.

 _Note that over time the nodes are iterated to newer versions so please check the currency of material before implementing._